Phantom stable category of $n$-Frobenius categories: -Frobenius categories

 \section{$n$-Frobenius categories}

 Let $\A$ be an abelian category and let $n$ be a non-negative integer.
-In this section, we study subcategories of $\A$ having enough $n$-projectives and $n$-injectives and the class of $n$-projectives coincides with the class of $n$-injectives, which we call $n$-Frobenius categories.
+In this section, we study subcategories of $\A$ having enough $n$-projectives and $n$-injectives, and the class of $n$-projectives coincides with the class of $n$-injectives, which we call $n$-Frobenius categories.
 It is shown that if $\A$ has non-zero $n$-projective objects, then it admits a non-trivial $n$-Frobenius subcategory.
-We also explore several examples of $n$-Frobenius categories.
-Let us begin this section with stating our convention.
+Also, several examples of $n$-Frobenius categories are presented.
+Let us begin this section by stating our convention.

 \begin{conv}Throughout the paper, $\A$ is an abelian category and $\C$ is a full additive subcategory of $\A$ which is closed under extensions.
-So, as we have mentioned in the introduction, $\C$ becomes an exact category.
+So, as we mentioned in the introduction, $\C$ becomes an exact category.
 We also assume that $(\x, \O_{\x})$ is a semi-separated, noetherian scheme of finite Krull dimension and all locally free sheaves are assumed to be of finite rank. \end{conv}